OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/provisioning-k8s-cluster.rst

 5. Copy the file generated from 4 to the primary node in your Kubernetes cluster.

-6. Create TF components as pods on the Kubernetes cluster as
+6. Create OpenSDN components as pods on the Kubernetes cluster as
    follows:

    ``kubectl apply -f non-nested-contrail.yml``

-7. Create the following TF pods on the Kubernetes cluster.
-Ensure that TF-agent pod is created only on the worker node.
+7. Create the following OpenSDN pods on the Kubernetes cluster.
+Ensure that OpenSDN-agent pod is created only on the worker node.

    ::